o3de/o3de.org/content/docs/learning-guide/tutorials/ai/kythera-city-level-overview.md

 ![Actors dialog](/images/learning-guide/tutorials/ai/kythera-city-actors.png)

-`KytheraActors_City.prefab` is located in the `KytheraAIDemo/Prefabs` folder and needs to be saved manually, by right-clicking on the shaded part of the prefab in the Entity Outliner and clicking **Save prefab to file**.
+`KytheraActors_City.prefab` is located in the `KytheraAIDemo/Prefabs` folder and must be saved manually.
+To save it, right-click on the shaded part of the prefab in the Entity Outliner, and then click **Save prefab to file**.

 `KytheraActors_City` is split into three parent entities that serve as a container to keep entities organized: